 Judge Shona Simon says in the Annual Report 2018 (above) that in Scotland hardly any claims outside the normal time limit had been received from individuals who previously decided not to make a claim because of the fees.
 Also at the time of writing only a small percentage of those in Scotland asked whether they would like to ‘reinstate’ claims had decided they wish to proceed.

-- July 2017 article: Supreme Court rules that Employment Tribunal fees are unlawful – practical implications for Tribunal Claimants and employers (link to freemanssolicitors.net).
+- July 2017 article: Supreme Court rules that Employment Tribunal fees are unlawful – practical implications for Tribunal Claimants and employers (freemanssolicitors.net).

 - There were case management orders relating to the consequences of the Supreme Court decision on fees for England & Wales and Scotland.